 Vote in person.
 If you are a registered shareholder and attend the 2003 annual meeting, you may vote in person by completing a ballot provided for this purpose at the meeting.
 You may also deliver your completed BLUE proxy card at the meeting to a representative of Dolphin.
 "Street name" shareholders who wish to vote at the 2003 annual meeting will need to obtain a "legal proxy" form from the broker, bank or other nominee that holds their shares of record and must bring that document to the meeting in order to vote in person at the 2003 annual meeting.
-If you need assistance, please contact Innisfree at (888) 750-5834 or collect at (212) 750-5833.
+If you need assistance, please contact Innisfree at (888) 750-5834.